 After the success of the first movie, he stayed as the producer and writer for Resident Evil: Apocalypse and Resident Evil: Extinction; then resumed his role as a director for Resident Evil: Afterlife and Resident Evil: Retribution (2012).
 Anderson deliberately stated that he did not wish for any tie-ins, as Resident Evil deserved a proper and original representation.

-Ignoring the Original Fans in Favor of a Larger Market
+Ignoring the Original Fans in Favour of a Larger Market

 Being avid players of the videogames, we were initially disappointed with the choice.
 Going for an original character, really?
 How is that going to fit into the continuity (if at all)?
 But, we’re glad we were wrong.
 She started off a bit shaky but Milla Jovovich has totally owned the role of Alice.
 She plays a convincing action heroine, able to portray a likeable character in the midst of all the gunfire and explosions.
 Throughout the series, Alice has been infected, cured and infected again.
 She has been hunted down and has turned the tables more times than we can count and yet we still can’t get enough of seeing her on-screen.
 If anything, Jovovich “is” the Resident Evil film franchise.